Fake Trading Simulator

 What Is a Fake Trading Simulator?

 A fake trading simulator lets you practice making trade decisions with fake money on real market price data.
-You see a candlestick chart, make a directional call, and watch the outcome reveal — without any capital at risk.
+You see a candlestick chart, make a directional call, and watch the outcome reveal.
+No capital at risk.

 This tool is a browser-based fake trading simulator.
-No download, no account, no sign-up.
+No download, no sign-up.
 Fifteen trades on anonymized historical chart patterns.
-The stock name and dates are hidden so you focus on the price action alone, not the news cycle around it.
-It tests whether you can spot momentum and exhaustion from a chart, learning to read a stock chart and form a view before a move happens.
+The stock name and dates are hidden so you focus on the price action alone.
+You learn to read a stock chart and form a view before a move happens.

 Can You Beat the Market by Guessing?

-Random guessing on any fake trading simulator lands you near 50% accuracy over enough trades.
-Raw directional prediction is not a reliable edge, no matter how clean the chart looks.
+Random guessing on any fake trading simulator lands near 50% accuracy over enough trades.
+Raw directional prediction gives you no edge, regardless of how clean the chart looks.

-Profitable traders separate themselves from coin flippers with a positive risk-to-reward ratio and a repeatable process.
-You can win 40% of your trades and still grow your account if your winners are larger than your losers.
+A positive risk-to-reward ratio and a repeatable process separate you from a coin flipper.
+Win 40% of your trades and still grow an account if your winners are larger than your losers.

-Try the position size calculator to see how professionals determine how much capital to commit per trade.
+The position size calculator shows you how much capital to commit per trade.

 How to Practice With a Fake Money Simulator

-A fake trading simulator only builds skill if you treat it like real practice.
-The biggest mistake traders make is treating fake money like it doesn't matter.
-A loss that doesn't sting teaches you nothing about managing the next one.
+A fake trading simulator builds skill only when you treat it like real practice.
+Treat fake money like it doesn't matter and you learn nothing about managing the next loss.

 From Fake Money to Real Trading

-Emotions redraw the experience.
-In a fake money simulator, a loss is a data point.
-In a live account, a loss triggers fear and the urge to revenge trade.
-Bridging that gap takes a structured process: a trading journal to track your decisions and enough paper trading reps to make execution automatic.
+A loss in a simulator is a data point.
+The same loss in a live account triggers fear and revenge trades.
+You close that distance with a trading journal to track your decisions and enough paper trading reps to make execution routine.

-The best fake trading simulators teach these systems alongside the chart reading.
-Tradicted pairs the pattern recognition you practice here with 40+ structured lessons and a global leaderboard, so the reps compound into real trading skill.
+Tradicted pairs the pattern recognition you practice here with 40+ structured lessons and a global leaderboard.
+Your score from this simulator is your baseline.

 Frequently Asked Questions